vargasa/ESC22/parallelism/parcpp.md

 The ratio between `Nin` and `N` converges to the ratio between the areas.

 ### Setting the environment for Intel oneTBB
-### Setting the environment for Intel oneTBB

-Download and extract the latest release for tbb:
+Download and extract the latest release for Intel oneTBB:
 ```bash
 wget https://github.com/oneapi-src/oneTBB/releases/download/v2021.6.0/oneapi-tbb-2021.6.0-lin.tgz
 tar -xzf oneapi-tbb-2021.6.0-lin.tgz